Growing Up (Singaporean TV series)

-Growing Up is a popular English-language drama in Singapore, produced by Mediacorp, and aired on Channel 5.
+Growing Up is a popular English-language drama in Singapore, produced by Mediacorp's studios division, and aired on Channel 5.
 The show spanned six seasons, set against the backdrop of Singapore's history from the 1960s to the 1980s.
 It premiered in 1996 and concluded with its final season in December 2001.
 The repeat telecast of the drama was shown in July 2009 at 3pm.
 It was also one of the most popular dramas in Singapore just like the other two popular Singaporean local sitcoms Under One Roof and Phua Chu Kang Pte Ltd.